 That’s the problem.

-Below is the raw data released by ANFR.
+For more details on Phonegate, check out the data released by ANFR.